RESERVED PENDING VETTING PROCESS

 Housetrained: she is very clean here, but we cannot be sure how she would react in a home environment.

-Bloodtested: tested negative for heartworm, ehrlichia, lyme disease and anaplasmosis, passed my pre-travel health check in Bosnia.
-As yet too scared to be checked by a UK vet.
+Bloodtested: tested negative for heartworm, ehrlichia, lyme disease and anaplasmosis, passed my pre-travel health check in Bosnia and recently her UK health check too.

 Hello my name is Truffle and I would like to tell you my story.

-But oh dear.... what a sudden shock! ...When my travel time came I was suddenly plunged into many huge changes in a very short time before I finally arrived at Paws2Freedom, late on the 31st July.
+But oh dear.... what a sudden shock! ...When my travel time came I was suddenly plunged into many huge changes in a very short time before I finally arrived at Paws2Freedom in Cornwall.
 This was very frightening to me when I had to leave all that I had ever known as my home.
 I did not understand all that was happening to me and got so very scared that for the first few days I stayed in my big travel crate and refused to come out.
 I was just so overwhelmed with it all.
 It was a huge crate and one half became my sleeping quarter while the other half I could use as my toilet on puppy pads.

 Because I need to learn that men are also very nice people, Mark is my main carer and Susan only steps in when I get very scared.
 But I am already quite happy to walk alongside Mark who also feeds me and speaks softly to me.
 He is a very nice person and I would need my future dad to be just as kind and patient as Mark.
 It may take me a fairly long time to adjust to my new people and home.
 It will all be very new to me as I have never lived in a home before.
-Nor have I experienced the outside world.
+Nor have I experienced the outside world to the full.
 And being restricted on a lead is still scary for me too and may make me react in ways I normally wouldn't.
-Without it though I would not be able to help myself and just run and hide.
 Please consider all this before you want to take me home.
 I am loving and will be a big friend to you, but you really need to be very understanding with me and prepared to make adjustments for me so I can blossom in my own time.

 I am already a very lucky girl to be given this chance of a brighter future and all I wish for now is a home of my very own where I will be loved, cared for and truly cherished forever.